AlgoMaster Logo

 For numRows = 4, the placement order looks like this:

-One edge case to watch: when numRows = 1 or numRows >= len(s), the zigzag pattern is just the original string.
-No rearrangement happens.
+When numRows = 1 or numRows >= len(s), the zigzag pattern equals the original string and no rearrangement happens.
+Every solution handles this case with an early return.

 Key Constraints:

-• 1 <= numRows <= 1000 → numRows can be larger than the string length.
-In that case, every character sits in its own row and the output equals the input.
+• 1 <= numRows <= 1000 → numRows can exceed the string length.
+In that case, every character occupies its own row and the output equals the input, which is why each approach starts with the numRows >= len(s) early return.

 Approach 1: Simulation with 2D Grid